 - 7 Safety Precautions to Take When Doing Electrical Repair at Home

 Most of the processes in the latest industries are automatic, non-stop, and redundant.
 Such a process can be controllable with a computer.
 These processes could be simple and complex like PCB board fabrication, hole drilling, component placement, and testing a PCB board.
 Each motion of the machine in such industries is measured by encoders.

 Robotic arms have increased the productivity of industries and increased the precision of products.
 A robotic arm is like a human arm that contains multiple joints like the shoulder, elbow, and wrist.
 The motion of the robotic arm is measured by encoders.

-Motors are commonly used actuators with gear assembly to increase or decrease the output torque.
-A simple 3D printer is also using a motor as an actuator in a linear slide by controlling the motion of the electric motor.
+Motors are commonly used actuators with gear assemblies to increase or decrease the output torque.
+A simple 3D printer also uses a motor as an actuator in a linear slide by controlling the motion of the electric motor.
 The motion of the slide is monitored with encoders.

-A servomotor is a closed loop motor.
+A servo motor is a closed-loop motor.
 Where the motor is commanded to a certain target angle and speed.
 With the help of an encoder, it detects if the motor has achieved the target or not.
-The motor will try unless and until achieve the targeted speed and angle.
-A servomotor is an assembly of an AC or DC brushless motor, a Servo amplifier or driver, and an encoder.
+The motor will try unless and until achieves the targeted speed and angle.
+A servo motor assembles an AC or DC brushless motor, a Servo amplifier or driver, and an encoder.